osmocom/osmo-ccid-firmware/README.md

 This repository contains a C-language implementation of the USB CCID (Smart Card Reader) device class.
-The code is written in a portable fashin and can be found in the `ccid_common` sub-directory.
+The code is written in a portable fashion and can be found in the `ccid_common` sub-directory.

 The code can be built to run as an userspace program on Linux, implementing a USB Gadget using the FunctionFS interface.
 For this